 - Attend a potluck meal (usually the fifth Sunday in months with five Sundays)

-- Show up and help out on Land Clean Up Day – usually held from 9:00 am – Noon on the third Saturday of each month from March – November
+- Show up and help out on Land Clean Up Day – usually held from 9:00 am – Noon on the first Saturday of each month from March – November

 - Attend an Introduction to Quakerism workshop – usually held in February or March